depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

   2. With this in mind, how does using the Wasserstein distance, rather than JSD, reduce the  sensitivity to careful scheduling of the generator and discriminator?
      <details><summary>Solution</summary>
       <p>
       The Wasserstein distance does not saturate or blow up for distributions with different supports.
-This means that we still get signals in these cases which in turn means that we don’t have to worry about training the discriminator (or critic) to optimality &#8212; in fact we <i>want</i> to train it to optimality since it will give better signals.
+This means that we still get signals in these cases which in turn means that we don’t have to worry about training the discriminator (or critic) to optimality &#8212; in fact, we <i>want</i> to train it to optimality since it will give better signals.
       </p>
      </details>

   3. Let’s compare the 1-Wasserstein Distance (aka Earth Mover’s Distance - EMD) with the KLD for a few simple discrete distributions.
-We want to build up an intuition for the differences between theses two metrics and why one might be better than another in certain scenarios.
+We want to build up an intuition for the differences between these two metrics and why one might be better than another in certain scenarios.
 You might find it useful to use the Scipy implementations for [1-Wasserstein](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.wasserstein_distance.html) and [KLD](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.kl_div.html).
       1. Let $$P(x)$$, $$Q(x)$$ and $$R(x)$$ be discrete distributions on $$Z$$ with:
           * $$P(0) = 0.5$$, $$P(1) = 0.5$$,
           * $$Q(0) = 0.75$$, $$Q(1) = 0.25$$, and